Weyl images of Kantor pairs: Trilinear pairs

-If $X$ is a triple system, the trilinear pair $(X,X)$ with products defined by $\{x,y,z\}^\sg = \{x,y,z\}$ is called the \emph{double} of $X$.
-It is easy to check (and well known) that the pair $(X,X)$ is simple if and only if the triple system $X$ is simple and non-polarized.
+If $X$ is a triple system, the trilinear pair $(X,X)$ with products defined by $\{x,y,z\}^\sg = \{x,y,z\}$ (resp.~$\{x,y,z\}^\sg = \sg \{x,y,z\}$) is called the \emph{double} (resp.~the \emph{signed double}) of $X$.
+It is easy to check (and well known) that the double (resp.~the signed double) of $X$ is simple if and only if $X$ is simple and non-polarized.

 \begin{remark} In the rest of the paper, we will often discuss simplicity and isomorphism of graded algebras and graded trilinear pairs.
 To be clear, \emph{the terms simple and isomorphism will be used in the ungraded sense} as defined above, unless we specify to the contrary. \end{remark}